Mustansiriyya Madrasa: Layout

-Al-Mustansiriyya Madrasa is one of the only buildings still standing that provides evidence for Baghdad's role as a center for Islamic Art and for the city's role in the development of geometric ornaments.
+The Mustansiriyya Madrasa is one of the only buildings still standing that provides evidence for Baghdad's role as a center for Islamic Art and for the city's role in the development of geometric ornaments.
 The layout of the Madrasa is a basic four-iwan plan fit into a two-story rectangular building with a large courtyard.
 Each school of Islamic law was designated to a separate corner of the building.

 Decorations

 Some of the main decorative features includes muqarnas; series of interconnected vaults used to highlight squinch zones of domes or exterior of minarets and domes.
-Al-Mustansiriyya incorporates arabesque and carved brick decoration in an exterior tripartite façade.
-The main entrance is made up of three conical archways, star and polygon figures, and an inscription describing the patron of the building, Al-Mustansir.
+The Mustansiriyya incorporates arabesque and carved brick decoration in an exterior tripartite façade.
+The main entrance is made up of three conical archways, star and polygon figures, and an inscription describing the patron of the building, al-Mustansir.
 Earlier Umayyad and Abbasid themes of foliage and greenery are also evoked in the exterior façade of the entrance archways.
 The other entrances are ornately decorated with geometric patterns of zig-zags, square designs, and ornamentation centered around water.
 The southwestern entrance also includes a later inscription about the Ottoman Sultan Abd al-Aziz.